 How to Tie Your Shoes

 Does your child ever grow frustrated with the tricky task of tying his shoes?
 Do his fingers tend to get just as tangled and knotted as the shoelaces themselves do?
-Instead of going over the same method used by most adults, why not change things up a bit and provide him with an easier means of creating those loop-hole bunny ears that sit at the top of his sneakers.
+For many kids the bunny ear method is a lot easier to master.
+But even that method can be a little confusing.
+Why not change things up a bit and provide your child with an easier means of creating those loop-hole bunny ears that sit at the top of his sneakers?

 What You Need:

 - Paper clip